CAJeremyP/2026_MES_Azure_AI/docs/session-5-guide.md

 **Duration:** 1 hour
 **Format:** Virtual Instructor-Led (vILT), up to 50 participants
-**Prerequisites:** Session 4 complete; pipeline has run at least once successfully
+**Prerequisites:** Session 4 complete; at least one successful pipeline run in Cosmos DB

 ---

 ## Learning Objectives

 By the end of this session, participants will be able to:
-- Extract detected shape locations and recognized text from Azure AI results
+- Extract detected shape locations and recognised text from Cosmos DB
-- Save structured results into Azure Storage and a SQL database
-- Display processed results in the program interface
+- Display results in the program interface (terminal table + HTML report)
-- Evaluate the cost implications of the Azure AI solution
+- Evaluate the cost of the Azure AI solution
+- Understand the complete end-to-end workflow from image to output

 ---

 ## Pre-Session Checklist (Instructor)

-- [ ] At least one successful pipeline run from Session 4 exists in the database
+- [ ] At least one run from Session 4 exists in Cosmos DB
 - [ ] `app/output/` directory exists (created automatically on first run)
-- [ ] Confirm HTML report was generated in `app/output/` from Session 4
+- [ ] An HTML report from Session 4 is ready to open in a browser
-- [ ] Azure Portal open — Cost Management + resource group visible
+- [ ] Azure Portal open — Cosmos DB Data Explorer visible
-- [ ] Prepared to open the HTML report in a browser during the demo

 ---